Surfing: Polynesia

 Various European explorers witnessed surfing in Polynesia.
 Surfing may have been observed by British explorers at Tahiti in 1767.
 Samuel Wallis and the crew members of HMS Dolphin were the first Britons to visit the island in June of that year.
 Another candidate is the botanist Joseph Banks who was part of the first voyage of James Cook on HMS Endeavour, arriving on Tahiti on 10 April 1769.
 Lieutenant James King was the first person to write about the art of surfing on Hawaii, when he was completing the journals of Captain James Cook (upon Cook's death in 1779).

 In Herman Melville's 1849 novel Mardi, based on his experiences in Polynesia earlier that decade, the narrator describes the "Rare Sport at Ohonoo" (title of chap.
-90): “For this sport, a surf-board is indispensable: some five feet in length; the width of a man's body; convex on both sides; highly polished; and rounded at the ends.
-It is held in high estimation; invariably oiled after use; and hung up conspicuously in the dwelling of the owner.”
+90): "For this sport, a surf-board is indispensable: some five feet in length; the width of a man's body; convex on both sides; highly polished; and rounded at the ends.
+It is held in high estimation; invariably oiled after use; and hung up conspicuously in the dwelling of the owner."
 When Mark Twain visited Hawaii in 1866 he wrote, "In one place, we came upon a large company of naked natives of both sexes and all ages, amusing themselves with the national pastime of surf-bathing."

 References to surf riding on planks and single canoe hulls are also verified for pre-contact Samoa, where surfing was called fa'ase'e or se'egalu (see Augustin Krämer, The Samoa Islands), and Tonga, far pre-dating the practice of surfing by Hawaiians and eastern Polynesians by over a thousand years.

+West Africa

+West Africans (e.g., Ghana, Ivory Coast, Liberia, Senegal) and western Central Africans (e.g., Cameroon) independently developed the skill of surfing.
+Amid the 1640s CE, Michael Hemmersam provided an account of surfing in the Gold Coast: “the parents ‘tie their children to boards and throw them into the water.’”
+In 1679 CE, Barbot provided an account of surfing among Elmina children in Ghana: “children at Elmina learned “to swim, on bits of boards, or small bundles of rushes, fasten’d under their stomachs, which is a good diversion to the spectators.”
+James Alexander provided an account of surfing in Accra, Ghana in 1834 CE: “From the beach, meanwhile, might be seen boys swimming into the sea, with light boards under their stomachs.
+They waited for a surf; and came rolling like a cloud on top of it.
+But I was told that sharks occasionally dart in behind the rocks and ‘yam’ them.”
+Thomas Hutchinson provided an account of surfing in southern Cameroon in 1861: “Fishermen rode small dugouts ‘no more than six feet in length, fourteen to sixteen inches in width, and from four to six inches in depth.’”